mlochbaum/BQN/implementation/primitive/replicate.md

 ## Higher ranks

 When replicating along the first axis only, additional axes only change the element size (these are the main reason why a large element method is given).
 Replicating along a later axis offers a few opportunities for improvement relative to replicating each cell individually.
+See also [multi-axis Select](select.md#multi-axis-selection).

 Particularly for boolean `𝕨`, Select is usually faster than Replicate (a major exception is for a boolean `𝕩`).
 Simply replacing `/` with `/¨⊸⊏` (after checking conformability) could be an improvement.
 It's probably best to compute the result shape first to avoid doing any work if it's empty.
 Similarly, if early result axes are small then the overhead of separating out Indices might make it worse than just doing the small number of Replicates.